Our cotton is sourced from suppliers in Turkey from farms in Turkey, Kyrgyzstan and Tajikistan and is:

 Sets strict environmental requirements in all relevant phases of a product's life cycle.

-Sets strict requirements for chemicals used in eco-labelled products.
+Sets strict requirements for chemicals used in eco-labeled products.

 Tightens requirements for goods and services continuously to create sustainable development.